tnbar/tednet/docs/source/index.rst

 :math:`\{R_1,R_2,\ldots,R_{N-1}\}` denote the TT-ranks.

-Tensor Ring (Matrix Product State)  Format
+Tensor Ring (Matrix Product State)  Layers
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 Tensor Train benefits from fast convergence, however, it suffers from the two endpoints, which hinders the representation ability and the flexibility of the TT-based models.
 Thus, to release the power of the linear architecture, researchers link the endpoints to constitute a ring format named Tensor Ring(TR).
 The mathematical neural network layer format is